ROCm/rocWMMA/docs/source/Programmers_Guide.rst

 library/include/rocwmma/
 ''''''''''''''''''''''''

-Contains C98 include files for the external API.
+Contains C++ include files for the rocWMMA API.
 These files also contain Doxygen comments that document the API.

 library/include/internal